duckwork/.emacs.d/README.md

     (cuss indicate-buffer-boundaries 'right
       "Indicate the beginning and end of the buffer and whether it scrolls off-window in the right fringe.")

+    (cuss visual-line-fringe-indicators '(left-curly-arrow nil)
+      "Indicate continuing lines with a curly arrow in the left fringe.")

+    (set-fringe-bitmap-face 'left-curly-arrow
+    			'((t :inherit 'comment)))

 #### Minibuffer